-1. Amend Section 21-11, Speed Regulations, to standardize a Town-wide speed limit of 25 mph, establish new school zones, and authorize neighborhood slow zones.
+1. Amend Section 21-11, Speed Regulations, to standardize a Town-wide speed limit of 25 mph, establish new school zones, and authorize use of? neighborhood slow zones.

-This amendment would eliminate the need to identify each street with a speed limit of 25 MPH.
-This amendment would not change the speed limits on any streets.
-This would bring the Code up to date with the Town's standard operating procedures.
+This amendment would eliminate the need to identify each street with a speed limit of 25 mph.
+This amendment would bring the Code up to date with the Town's standard operating procedures and reflect the Town's commitment to traffic safety.